szwacz/fs-jetpack/README.md

 // if exists == false, returned CWD context refers to parent of specified directory console.log(notExistsCwd.cwd()) // '/my_stuff'

-// creates directory (if not exists) or make sure that it's empty (if exists) jetpack.dir('empty_dir', { empty: true, mode: '700' });
+// creates directory with mode 0700 (if not exists)
+// or make sure that it's empty and has mode 0700 (if exists) jetpack.dir('empty_dir', { empty: true, mode: '700' });

-// because dir returns new CWD context pointing to that directory you can create dir chains jetpack
+// because dir returns new CWD context pointing to just
+// created directory you can create dir chains jetpack
-.dir('/main_dir') // creates '/main_dir'
+.dir('main_dir') // creates 'main_dir'
-.dir('sub_dir'); // creates '/main_dir/sub_dir'
+.dir('sub_dir'); // creates 'main_dir/sub_dir'
 ```